ErpNetDocs/tech/advanced/string-interpolation/expression-types/system-variable.md

 items: StringInterpolationExpressionTypes
 ---

-# System Variable expressions
+# System variable expressions

-They are case InsENSitiVE and always start with the `$` character, providing additional kind of data, not related with a specific `DomainObject` or its state.
+They are case InsENSitiVE and always start with the `$` character, providing additional kind of data, not related with a specific object or its state.
 For example, if we need to get the current date, we can do it directly via the system variable `$date`.

 ```cs
 // Input